 Grassroots marketing works by promoting your business to a small group and hoping that your message will spread to a larger audience.
 The goal is that by doing something that sparks one person’s interest, either because it’s heartfelt, intriguing, helpful or unconventional, you increase the chance that they will share the message.

 By thinking outside of the box and venturing away from boring emails or pricey advertisements, you can potentially spend less money while making more of an impact.
-Here is a list of some of my favorite grassroots marketing examples from the pros, plus a few tips from around the web.
+Here is a list of some of the most creative grassroots marketing examples from the pros, plus a few tips from around the web.

 Lori Cheek, Founder, Cheekd

-To spread awareness of my dating app, I post my card on the Citibike (NYC’s bike sharing program) baskets, inside of the subway cars, movie ads on the platforms, the back of bathroom stalls, and I even tag noticeable existing street art.
-I’ll leave the cards in the sugar stacks at Starbucks, drop them into people’s shopping bags, hoods, pockets, etc. I’ve even slid a few into dating books at Barnes and Noble to see what kind of traffic they’d drive.
+To spread awareness of my dating app, I post my card on Citi Bike (New York City’s bike sharing program) baskets, inside of subway cars, on movie ads on the platforms, on the back of bathroom stalls, and I even tag noticeable existing street art.
+I’ll leave the cards in the sugar stacks at Starbucks and drop them into people’s shopping bags, hoods, pockets and so on.
+I’ve even slid a few into dating books at Barnes & Noble to see what kind of traffic they’d drive.
 I’ve had people send me messages that say things like, “I found your card riding uptown on the 6 train” or “I don’t know how this card ended up in my pocket, but I’m intrigued.”

 Scott Lathrop, Professor, Syracuse University’s Whitman School of Management and MBA@Syracuse online MBA program

-To sharpen the effectiveness of your grass roots marketing efforts, always be ready to capitalize on trending topics that are emotional touch points for your target market.
-Try to understand and anticipate the rise of such topics by carefully following the media your customers follow.
+To sharpen the effectiveness of your grassroots marketing efforts, always be ready to capitalize on trending topics that are emotional touch points for your target market.
+Try to understand and anticipate the rise of such topics by following the media your customers follow carefully.
 Support causes particularly near and dear to them.
 Stress community service and social responsibility above profit and commercial gain.

 David Mulqueen, Project Manager, Odd Dog Media

 We send our recruitment team to college campuses around the country.
-Upon landing on campus each week, our recruiters make energetic, enthusiastic, and almost over the top classroom announcements to the largest lecture halls on campus.
+Upon landing on campus each week, our recruiters make energetic, enthusiastic and almost over-the-top classroom announcements to the largest lecture halls on campus.
 They research classes ahead of time to find the most suited and follow each announcement with a signup sheet that includes promotional flyers about the program.
-With a weekly budget of $200 for supplies, we could easily generate up to 1500 leads a week.
+With a weekly budget of $200 for supplies, we could generate up to 1,500 leads a week easily.